 Royalty contracts - Asterias has certain royalty revenues for "research only use" culture media for pre-clinical research applications under certain, specific patent families under contracts which preclude the customers to sell for commercial use or for clinical trials.
-These royalty cash flows are generated under certain specific patent families which Asterias previously acquired from Geron Corporation ("Geron").
+These royalty cash flows are generated under certain specific patent families that Asterias previously acquired from Geron Corporation ("Geron").
 Asterias pays Geron a royalty for all royalty revenues received from these contracts.
 Because these patents are a subset of the clinical programs discussed above, are expected to continue to generate revenues for Asterias and are not to be used in the OPC1 or the VAC2 programs, these patents are considered to be separate long-lived intangible assets under ASC 805.
-These intangible assets are also valued primarily through the use of the discounted cash flow method under the income approach, and will be amortized over their useful life, estimated to be 5 years.
+These intangible assets are also valued primarily through the use of the discounted cash flow method under the income approach, and will be amortized over their useful life, estimated to be five years.
 The discounted cash flow method estimated the amount of net royalty income that can be expected under the contracts in future years.
 The amounts were based on observed historical trends in the growth of these revenue streams, and were estimated to terminate in approximately five years, when the key patents under these contracts will begin to expire.
 The resulting cash flows were discounted to the valuation date based on a rate of return that recognizes a lower level of risk associated with these assets as compared to the AST-Clinical programs discussed above.

 Deferred license revenue - In September 2018, Asterias and Novo Nordisk A/S ("Novo Nordisk") entered into an option for Novo Nordisk or its designated U.S. affiliate to license, on a non-exclusive basis, certain intellectual property related to culturing pluripotent stem cells, such as hES cells, in suspension.
 Under the terms of the option, Asterias received a one-time upfront payment of \$1.0 million, in exchange for a 24-month period option to negotiate a non-exclusive license during which time Asterias has agreed to not grant any exclusive licenses inconsistent with the Novo Nordisk option.
-This option is considered a performance obligation as it provides Novo Nordisk with a material right that it would not receive without entering into the contract.
+This option was considered a performance obligation as it provided Novo Nordisk with a material right that it would not receive without entering into the contract.

-For business combination purposes under ASC 805, the fair value of this performance obligation to Lineage, from a market participant perspective, is the estimated costs Lineage may incur, plus a normal profit margin for the level of effort required to perform under the contract after the acquisition date, assuming Novo Nordisk exercised its option, including, but not limited to, negotiation costs, legal fees, arbitration, if any, and other related costs.
-Management has estimated those costs, plus a normal profit margin, to be approximately \$200,000 in the purchase price allocation.
+For business combination purposes under ASC 805, the fair value of this performance obligation to Lineage, from a market participant perspective, was the estimated costs Lineage may incur, plus a normal profit margin for the level of effort required to perform under the contract after the acquisition date, assuming Novo Nordisk exercised its option, including negotiation costs, legal fees, arbitration, if any, and other related costs.
+Management estimated those costs, plus a normal profit margin, to be approximately \$200,000 in the purchase price allocation.
+This amount was originally recorded as deferred revenue and subsequently recognized as revenue in September 2020 when Novo Nordisk did not exercise the option.